- Wood gluing questions

 - Dry wooden surfaces do not bond.
 For better results, evenly spread the glue.

-- Excess glue pouring out of a joint means there’s no area lacking glue, this is a good sign.
+- Excess glue pouring out of a joint means there’s no area lacking glue, this is a first class sign.

 - Each glue has a special drying time depending on the manufacturer.
 Some take 20 minutes while others take 12 hours or more to dry up.